Explore by Type

 Commercial, and Historic.
 A Best In Show Winner will be named from any of the six categories.

-The 10 juried winners, including Best in Show, category winners, and those recognized for exceptional merit will be treated to some wonderful prizes.
+The six juried winners, including Best in Show and the six category winners, will be treated to some fantastic prizes.

 See the videos produced for previous winners.

 You will have the opportunity to select the category or categories that best identify your project.